alpErenSari/spatioTemporalTransformer/README.md

 folder.
 Alternatively, you can place your own videos under <br/>
 `dataset/qualitative_datasets/[video_file_name]/input` as input and <br/>
 `dataset/qualitative_datasets/[video_file_name]/GT` as ground truth videos <br/>
 as frame extracted videos.
+This dataset structure can be used for both training and testing.
 You can extract a video into frames using ffmpeg with the following command <br/>
 `ffmpeg -i file.mpg -r 1/1 $foldername/%04d.jpg` <br/>
 where `$foldername` is desired folder for frame extraction